Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QL_YLSmR5pc.md

 ### Transcript

-> you do free updates after release pay dlc or just move on i don't know i don't think we do uh we have ideas as like oh maybe this could be a dlc or maybe we'll do this or whatever but i don't think we've committed to anything it's it's a bridge will burn when we get to it we'll burn that bridge when we cross it okay
+> you do free updates after release pay dlc or just move on i don't know i don't think we do, we have ideas as like oh maybe this could be a dlc or maybe we'll do this or whatever but i don't think we've committed to anything it's it's a bridge will burn when we get to it we'll burn that bridge when we cross it okay